-1. Information, instruction, training and education of the policy, all measures and procedures contained in the program, including in-classroom training on de-escalation, self-protection/self-defence, safe take down and restraints.
-In the absence of security, use of force, sharp-edged weapons and other advanced physical skills that security guards are trained to are developed, established and provided in consultation with the JHSC or HSR for all new and existing employees, and has been completed and training records are maintained.
-Yes No In Progress Ial Refresher Ing:
+1.Information, instruction, training and education of the policy, all measures and procedures contained in the program, including in-classroom training on de- escalation, self-protection/self-defence, safe take down and restraints.
+In the absence of security, use of force, sharp-edged weapons and other advanced physical skills that security guards are trained to are developed, established and provided in consultation with the JHSC or HSR for all new and existing employees, and has been completed and training records are maintained. □ Yes □ No In Progress Annual Refresher Training: Yes No □ In Progress 2.Education includes awareness of violence and abusive □ Yes relationships (domestic violence), reaching out to co- workers and skill building. 🗆 No In Progress 3.Employers, supervisors and physician leaders have □ Yes been trained to identify signs of abuse and to respond appropriately to employees/workers/staff who are victims and to perpetrators of domestic and all forms and sources of violence. 🗆 No □ In Progress

-Yes

-No

-In Progress

-Ī

-2. Education includes awareness of violence and abusive Yes

-relationships (domestic violence), reaching out to co- workers and skill building.
-No

-workers and skill building.
-In Progress

-3. Employers, supervisors and physician leaders have been Yes

-trained to identify signs of abuse and to respond appropriately to employees/workers/staff who are victims and to perpetrators of domestic and all forms and sources of violence No

-In Progress

-APPENDIX B
+APPENDIX B: